lichess-org/chessground/README.md

 - [Typed](https://github.com/ornicar/chessground/tree/master/src/dts) with typescript
 - Fast.
 Uses a custom DOM diff algorithm to reduce DOM writes to the absolute minimum
-- Small footprint: 12K gzipped (35K unzipped).
+- Small footprint: 10K gzipped (31K unzipped).
 No dependencies.
-- Standalone, or composable as a [snabbdom](https://github.com/snabbdom/snabbdom) node
 - Entirely configurable and reconfigurable at any time
 - Styling with CSS only: board and pieces can be changed by simply switching a class
 - Fluid layout: board can be resized at any time